The Psychological Benefits of Hugs

 - Calms the brain (this is perfect for preventing memory or concentration problems)

-In regards to the physical benefits of hugs (which are also important), they:
+As far as the physical benefits of hugs (which are also important), they can:

 - Strengthen the immune system by creating white blood cells.

-- Reduce the risk of suffering from early dementia because it balances the nervous system.
+- Reduce the risk of suffering from early dementia by balancing the nervous system.

 - Reduce blood pressure.
-It’s better than never eating salt.
+They can be more effective than cutting out salt.

 Why is it hard for me to give hugs?

-A lot of people have developed a certain kind of armor or shield as they grew up, which prevents them from expressing their emotions, much less coming into physical contact with someone.
+A lot of people developed a certain kind of armor or shield as they grew up.
+This armor often prevents them from expressing their emotions, much less coming into physical contact with someone.

 To start, try testing this out with a simple caress or gentle contact.
 Then continue practicing with intense, prolonged hugs.

-Don’t worry if at first you feel rigid, and you don’t want to wrap your arms around someone, or if you don’t want your chests to touch.
-Think about how many benefits you’ll get, along with those you’re providing simply with hugging.
+Don’t worry if you feel rigid at first and don’t want to wrap your arms around someone, or if you don’t want your chests to touch.
+Just remind yourself how many benefits you’ll (and the other person) will get out of simply hugging.

-Being more affectionate can be learned, and it takes time.
-You don’t have to be scared or feel strange.
+Being more affectionate is something you can learn, and it takes time.
+You don’t have to feel scared or strange.
 “Hug therapy” is perfect for curing just about any ailment.
 That’s more than enough reason to try it, isn’t it?